aayush-chouhan-7050/decentralized-identity/README.md

 ## 🏗 System Architecture

-The updated architecture separates on-chain logic from off-chain data, providing a scalable and private solution with support for verifiable credentials.
+The updated architecture separates on-chain logic from off-chain data, providing a scalable and private solution with support for verifiable credentials, client-side encryption, and social recovery.

 ### High-Level Architecture